OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 - Is the token sufficiently long and random?

   The security of the process is entirely reliant on an attacker not being able to guess or brute-force a token.
-As such the tokens should be generated with a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG), and should be sufficiently long to effectively impossible to guess (at least 128 bits / 32 hex characters).
+The tokens should be generated with a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG), and should be sufficiently long that it is impractical for an attacker to guess or brute-force.
+At least 128 bits (or 32 hex characters) is a sufficient minimum to make such an online attack impractical.

   Tokens should never be generated based on known values, such as by taking the MD5 hash of the user's email with `md5($email)`, or using GUIDs which may use insecure PRNG functions, or may not even be random depending on the type.